anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you break your neck, if you have nothing to eat, if your house is on fire, then you got a problem.
-Everything else is inconvenience.
+Quote: I'd rather attempt to do something great and fail than to attempt to do nothing and succeed.

-By: Robert Fulghum
+By: Robert Schuller